KooiInc/PureHelpers/README.md

 # PureHelpers
-Importable pure ES helper methods
+Importable mostly 'pure' ES helper methods.

 ##Usage
 Download files to your computer.
-Within the download directory, open a cmd window and start `npm install`
+Within the download directory, open a cmd window and start `npm install`.

 Now the file `PureHelpers.js` is the main file to use.
 For example: